-- removing or controlling the spread of weeds;
+- removing, or controlling the spread of, weeds

-- prohibiting any collection of plants, flowers or seeds;
+- prohibiting any collection of plants, flowers or seeds

-- minimising clearing for any park developments; and
+- minimising clearing for any developments

-- replanting degraded areas.
+- restoring degraded areas.

-- supplementary feeding when natural disasters strike;
+- supplementary feeding when natural disasters strike

-- prohibiting hunting;
+- prohibiting hunting

-- excluding people when necessary especially during breeding seasons;
+- excluding people when necessary especially during breeding seasons

-- rehabilitating degraded areas; and
+- rehabilitating degraded areas